Want to minimize this year’s taxes? Our top 8 tips for year-end tax planning.

-- Taking the Minimum Required Distribution from IRA.
+- Taking the Minimum Required Distribution from an IRA.
 If you turned 70 ½ this year, then you must take the RMD from your IRA by April 1.
 Figure out if it is best to take this in 2016 or in 2017, prior to April 1.
-You might also be able to spread out the amount you have to take out by taking some out this year, and some next year.
+You might also be able to spread out the amount you have to take out by taking some out this year and come next year.

 - Sell stocks at a loss to rebalance your portfolio.
-You can sell any stocks and mutual funds which have shown losses in 2016 in order to offset taxable gains.
+You can sell any stocks and mutual funds that have shown losses in 2016 in order to offset taxable gains.

-- Gift to family or friends.
-You may gift up to $14,000 per individual or $28,000 per couple tax free.
+- A gift to family or friends.
+You may gift up to $14,000 per individual or $28,000 per couple tax-free.
 Consider gifting to those special folks in your lives during the holiday season.
 It’s a win-win for all!

 - Spend down your FSA.
 If you have an FSA, you will have to spend the money in the account down in order to avoid losing the funds that you have put in it this year.
 Check to see if you have excess in it, and if so, make sure to use it prior to the end of the year at your nearest drug store or doctor’s office as appropriate.
 You have set aside this money for medical expenses, so put it to use!